-Another good thing about those mushrooms is - when you find them, you find enough for few jars without spending too much time on walking & looking.
+Another good thing about those mushrooms is - when you find them, you find enough for few jars without spending too much time on walking and looking.

-At this point we season our mushrooms with unrefined salt
+At this point we season our mushrooms with unrefined salt.

-We mix all the ingredients together & we adjust the liquid.
+We mix all the ingredients together and we adjust the liquid.
 If the mixture is too dry, we add some filtered water.

-So now all we need is time...
+Now all we need is time...

 A couple of days later....bubbles, I see bubbles!

-Our mushrooms are trying to escape...
+It looks like our mushrooms are trying to escape...

 And once we pushed them back in...

-About a month later - jarring time:
+About a month and a half later - jarring time: